Grievances, Appeals & Recipient Rights Complaints

 If you have Medicaid, you can appeal whenever services paid for by Medicaid are denied, stopped or reduced.
 You should receive a letter telling you that your services are changing.
 To use this type of appeal, get a Request for Hearing form from the agency.

-If you do not have Medicaid, the Local Dispute Resolution Committee's decision can also be appealed to a State of Michigan Department of Community Health Committee.
+If you do not have Medicaid, the Local Dispute Resolution Committee's decision can also be appealed to a State of Michigan Department of Health and Human Services Committee.

 If you are denied access to services, you have the right to request a second opinion.